stoutlabs/stoutlabs-graphql-prisma-boilerplate/readme.md

 2. While still in this directory, run ```prisma deploy -e ../config/dev.env``` This will deploy the service to the local Prisma server you just started above, using the local configuration settings in ```/config/dev.env```.
 (For deploying the testing server, you'll also want to run the same command but with the ```test.env``` file.)

 2. Back out into the root directory, and run ```yarn get-schema``` to generate full schema data.
-(I think this is already included in the repo, but you will need to run this again if you change your schema.)
+(I think this is already included in the repo, but you will need to run this again if you change your datamodel/schema.)

 2. Now, run ```yarn dev``` to start your Node.js server, and start developing and/or tinkering - with basic live reloading included via Nodemon.
 (You can also run tests with Jest using ```yarn test```)